A source of guidance and support

-- Get back on track if you’re struggling academically
+- and get back on track if you’re struggling academically.

 Faculty and staff

-When you enter the psychology program at SFA, you’ll be assigned to a full-time staff and faculty member who will act as your advisor and work with you through your entire college career.
-View your advising portal in mySFA to see your assigned faculty advisor.
+When you enter the psychology program at SFA, you’ll be assigned to a full-time staff or faculty member who will act as your advisor and work with you through your entire college career.
+View your advising portal in mySFA to see your assigned advisor.

 How to make an appointment

-If you have fewer than 45 credits, you can call SFA’s Office of Career Advising at 936.468.2205 to make an appointment with an academic advisor.
+If you have fewer than 45 credits, you can call the College of Liberal and Applied Arts Advising Office at 936.468.2205 to make an appointment with an academic advisor.

 Students who have earned 45 or more should make an appointment with their departmental advisor through the advising portal in mySFA.